commfish/BSAI_crab_assessments/BBRKC/README_BBRKC.md

 - files:
     - "bbrkc_rema.R" - use this with survey data to get input for rema results
-    - "EBSsurvey_analysis.R" - survey data and size comp figures.
+    - Survey data now is from seperate project -"EBSsurvey_analysis.R" - survey data and size comp figures.
     - "bbrkc_sizecomp.R" - size comps for input into .dat
     - "bycatch_groundfish.R" - process groundfish bycatch
-    - see "Jie_figures_tables_create_SAFE.R" for where each figure is created...These need to all be in one file eventually
+    - OLD see "Jie_figures_tables_create_SAFE.R" for where each figure is created...These need to all be in one file eventually
+    - 'doc_figures_tables_gmacsr.R' for figure and table creation

 data: data foldered by year.
 Updates from survey, observer data, catch data, groundfish bycatch
 - survey data updated from - EBSsurvey_analysis.R